Speak to a Doctor

 person

 A doctor may recommend clinical treatments, behavioural therapies, or a combination of both.
-Together, these approaches can be highly effective, with success rates around 85%.
+Together, these approaches can be highly effective.

 Clinical treatment works quickly to improve confidence, while behavioural therapy and psychological support help address the underlying causes for long-term results.